Adolescents

 Difficulty Understanding Label Directions

-Even when using a medicine or a household product for its intended purpose, teens are at risk for poisoning if they don’t read the label fully or do not understand what they are reading.
-Encourage teens to ask questions if they are unclear as to the proper use of household products and proper usage and dosage of medication.
+Even when using a medicine or a household product for its intended purpose, teens are at risk for poisoning if they don’t read the label fully or do not understand how to use it properly.
+Encourage teens to ask questions if they are unclear as to the appropriate use of medications or household products.

 Workplace Exposures